florianbuerger/florianbuerger.github.io/hire.md

 ## Where are you located?

-My business is registered in Germany but currently I am travelling the world with my wife.
+My business is registered in Germany but currently I am traveling the world with my wife.
 I am willing to adopt your time zone for meetings or pair programming sessions if required.

 ## Legal